cedowens/Swift-Attack/README.md

 - cd to the build directory above

-- cd Swift-Attack.app/Contents/MacOS
+- cd Swift-Attack.app/Contents/MacOS (you can run the macho from here or copy it elsewhere and run...up to you)

 > ./Swift-Attack -h

 ![Image](swift-attack.png)